 Consider cleaning the ductwork as well.
 A lot of dust and dirt can build up within your ventilation systems in order to clog and congest the passageways.
 Wintertime serves as a catalyst to the problem because not only is the heating system running most of the time, we want to keep doors and windows closed to keep the heat in.
 Cleaning it will ensure that the any accumulated dust, mold, and allergens are removed from the HVAC system.
 This could potentially increase the performance of your system and create a better airflow within your home.
 If you notice an issue with the air quality, make sure to contact us so we can inspect it for you.

+Furnace noise should not be ignored if you hear them.
 Heating systems are an important part of your home.
 They help keep you and your family members warm during the cold winter months.
 It is important to understand when your heating system might be in need of repairs.
 A common sign that your system might need repairs is when you hear the system making strange noises.
 It is important to catch the need for repairs in time to have them fixed before they cause larger, more complicated issues.